OfficeDev/teams-toolkit/docs/vscode-extension/migrate-v1/migrate-v1-tab.md

 ## Debug Tab App migrated from V1
 Start debugging the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

-> **Note**: A new teams app will be created for local debug.

-> **Note**: If your project is a tab app with SSO, there are some manual steps to enable debug after migration.
+> Note: A new teams app will be created for local debug.
+If your project is a tab app that also includes Single Sign-on feature, there are some manual steps to enable debug after migration.

-## Manual steps for Tab + SSO (Single sign-on) project
+## Manual steps for Tab project with Single Sign-on feature

-### Manual auth service start steps
+### Start authentication service
-If your project is a tab app with SSO, you should manually start the auth service.
+`tabs/api-server` folder contains a server workload to handle authentication logics for your tab project.
+If you wish to enable features such as Single Sign-on, you need to manually start the auth service.
 Under `tabs/api-server`, execute
  ```
  npm install
  npm start
  ```

-### Manual configuration steps
+### Setup configurations for Single Sign-on
-You should replace all the ngrok domain in the project to `localhost` because the debug in the latest Teams Toolkit do not need to use ngrok any more.
+You need to replace all the ngrok domain in the project to `localhost` because the debug in the latest Teams Toolkit do not need to use ngrok any more.

 The following are the steps of how to manually configure a default tab app.